 2. Jobe’s Organics Palm Tree Fertilizer

-What’s in it?
-It contains Biozome which is a combination of healthy bacteria, Mycorrhizal fungi and Archaea.
-This unique and proprietary blend of beneficial microorganisms with NPK of 4-2-4 improves soil quality, increases root mass, while promoting plant growth and helping your garden resist disease, insects, drought and other unfavorable conditions within a growing season.
+This unique and proprietary blend of beneficial microorganisms, with an NPK ratio of 4-2-4, improves soil quality, increases root mass, promotes plant growth, and helps your garden resist diseases, insects, drought, and other unfavorable conditions throughout the growing season.

 3. Miracle-Gro Palm Tree Food